jbaragry/mcpi-scratch/README.md

 # Installation
 Download and install the [Scratch 2 offline editor](http://scratch.mit.edu/scratch2download/).

 You need to run this extension application on the same machine as Scratch.
-Scratch will then communicate with it via HTTP on port X
+Scratch will then communicate with it via HTTP on port `4715`

 Minecraft can either be runnnig on the same machine or on another machine which you can specify as a startup parameter.
 MCPI-Scratch expects Minecraft to be listening on the default port for the Minecraft Pi Protocol - `4711`

-MCPI-Scratch takes an optional command-line argument for the host of the minecraft server or minecraft pi
+MCPI-Scratch takes an optional command-line argument for the host of the minecraft server or minecraft pi edition

+	$ python ./mcpi-scratch.py -h
+	usage: mcpi-scratch.py [-h] [-m HOST]

+	scratch2MinecraftPi is a Scratch2 extension helper app to allow Scratch programs to manipulate Minecraft through the Pi protocol

+	optional arguments:
+	  -h, --help  show this help message and exit
+	  -m HOST     hostname/IP for the machine running Minecraft.
+Default is localhost

 # Getting Started
 Start the applications in the following order: